PASSENGER BOAT TRIPS OPERATING AS FROM TODAY

 This year, for the 1st time since the Covid outbreak, we will once more be taking mixed parties of up to 10 people from Ebridge to Spa Common return.
 There is no minimum charge this year and the per person donation hoped for is £10 per person for the one hour trip.

 Your trip will commence from Ebridge lock opposite Ebridge Mill.

 BOOKINGS BY TELEPHONE ONLY PLEASE

 Is there food or drink?

 Refreshments are not currently provided but please feel encouraged to bring your own.
 Food and drink is very welcome – hot, cold or celebratory!
-Please bear in mind that it is only a small boat and there is no toilet onboard or en route.
+Please bear in mind that there is no toilet onboard.

 What should I wear?

 You will be on the water for around one hour.
 The boats are in the open air, Ella II is open-sided with a canopy.
 The Newun is open to the elements.